fredrikaverpil/neotest-golang/README.md

 }
 ```

-> [!TIP]
->
-> For increased stability and less updating noise, I recommend that you track
+For increased stability and less updating noise, I recommend that you track
-> official releases by setting `version = "*"`.
+official releases by setting `version = "*"`.
 By omitting this option (or
-> setting `version = false`), you will get the latest and greatest directly from
+setting `version = false`), you will get the latest and greatest directly from
-> the main branch.
+the main branch.

->
-> I do not recommend pinning to a specific version or to a major version.
+I do not recommend pinning to a specific version or to a major version.
 But
-> ultimately it is up to you what you want :smile:.
+ultimately it is up to you what you want :smile:.

->
-> See the [Lazy versioning spec](https://lazy.folke.io/spec/versioning) for more
+See the [Lazy versioning spec](https://lazy.folke.io/spec/versioning) for more
-> details.
+details.

 </details>